simov/markdown-viewer/README.md

 ### Header Detection

-When this option is enabled the extension will check for the existence of the `content-type` header with a value set to either the `text/markdown`, `text/x-markdown` or `text/plain` content type.
+When this option is enabled the extension will check if the `content-type` header with a value of `text/markdown`, `text/x-markdown` or `text/plain` is present.

 ### Path Matching